Chateau and Seigneurie de Launay: Renaissance

 Charles and Gabrielle were able to return to the region around Bonnétable.
 They eventually became favorites of François and his court.
 Charles' Châtellenie of Lucé was eventually elevated to a barony.
 The couple divided their time between Bonnétable and the royal court in Paris.
 Charles died at age 54 in 1543; Gabrielle remarried 13 months later.
 Her second marriage (Seigneur de Pescheray) was a short one.
 She died in 1546 at age 36.

 To a degree Pierre remained a fugitive.
 Records reveal that he was arrested on 6 October 1525.
 The death sentence, still in place, was not carried out but he was forced to pay a heavy fine in 1526.
 Beyond this all that is known of Pierre de Bernay is that he had a son, Jehan de Bernay, who inherited the Seigneurie de Launay.

 In 1551 the Seigneurie de Launay passed from the de Bernay family to the wealthy du Gronchay family.
-For the first time in its history, the transfer of the chateau, its lands and title was through sale rather than inheritance or marriage.
+For the first time in its history, the transfer of the château, its lands and title was through sale rather than inheritance or marriage.
 Over the next three generations, seven members of the du Gronchay clan held the title and property at one time or another.
 In 1607 the surviving children of Jérôme de Gronchay, Jacquine (b.
 1578) and Catherine (b.
 1579), Dames de Larières and Launay inherited.
 When Jacquine married Jehan de Breton, Seigneur de la Calabriere, a few months later, Jehan became Seigneur de Launay, as well as Vaibesnard and Pouvray.
 Jehan died sometime before 1640, Jacquine then regained the position of Dame de Launay as well as the other seigneuries that had been controlled by her husband.